rikman122/homeassistant-correos_spain/README.md

 The sensor's state is equal to the last event attribute

-### Aditional Features
+### Additional Features

 * Notify when a package is in delivery process
 * Auto delete sensor when package is delivered if specified

 ### Disclaimer

-All the data is provided by [Sociedad Estatal de Correos y Telégrafos, S.A.](https://www.correos.es/).
-I'm not related to this company in any way so I'm not responsible of the provided information
+All the data is provided by [Sociedad Estatal de Correos y Telégrafos, S.A.](https://www.correos.es/) I'm not related to this company in any way so I'm not responsible of the provided information